whatsim/scrollcontroller/README.md

 Scroll HD Controller
 ====================

-a small lib to communicate with a Pimonroni Scroll HD Pi Hat, ported from [pimoroni's library](https://github.com/pimoroni/scroll-phat-hd)
+a small nodejs module to communicate with a Pimonroni Scroll HD Pi Hat, ported from [pimoroni's library](https://github.com/pimoroni/scroll-phat-hd)

 requires `i2c-bus` \[[git](https://github.com/fivdi/i2c-bus)\] and has only been tested on a Raspberry Pi Zero W.